Quatsino: Description

-The village is known to have one of British Columbia's only still-used public one-room schoolhouses, a two-story wooden building built in 1935.
+The village is known to have one of British Columbia's few public one-room schoolhouses still in use, a two-story wooden building built in 1935.
 The oldest building on the North Island is also located in Quatsino, a woodland chapel called St. Olaf's Anglican Church, a popular site for weddings.
 It was built in 1897.
 Quatsino was originally settled by Norwegian farmers from North Dakota who arrived via steamship in 1894 to homestead and farm thirty 80 acre lots offered free through Crown Grants- publicized at the Chicago World Exposition of 1893.
 Soon freight service to Victoria was established, along with a post office and customs office and a government wharf.
 The area grew as resources were developed and the area boasted numerous mines, canneries, general stores, rental cabins, a hotel, a saloon, telegraph office and an Imperial Oil fuel station.
 The village was a thriving community up until the 1940s.
 The post office is still in operation and two cemeteries mark the history of the community.
 Located approximately 1 mi north of the community is Colony Lake, a favorite swimming spot and a popular destination for canoeing and lake trout fishing.

-High speed internet via satellite arrived in the mid-spring of 2007, replacing slow speed dial up in most of the community.
+High-speed Internet via satellite arrived in the mid-spring of 2007, replacing slow speed dial up in most of the community.
 The new destination for visitors to the area is the Quatsino Museum, which opened in the summer of 2007.